haimbilia/BuyHub/readme.txt

     => 058034 - in blank db dummy data exist
     => 058112 - Stripe connect registration tab content not loading => 058142 - we should have zone export/import
+    => 058197 - on email header logo static link is there

 New Features:
     => Admin shipped products listing page